dedupeio/dedupe/docs/Making-smart-comparisons.rst

 But, one second is a **long** time, let's say we sped it up so that we can make 10,000 comparisons per second.
-Now we can get through our thousand-record-long dataset in less than a minute
+Now we can get through our thousand-record-long dataset in less than a minute.

 Feeling good about our super-fast comparison function, let's take on a dataset of 100,000 records.
 Now there are